Spider-Admin/Spider/README.md

 ## Run

 Run Spider with `bin/spider help` to view short usage information.
+Before the first start, the database of Spider must be initialized with `bin/spider init`.

 ## Tasks